Met Office issue NEW snow warning which extends to 11am tomorrow - two weather warnings now in place

-Met Office issue NEW snow warning for Northern Ireland which extends to 11am tomorrow - two weather warnings now in place
+Met Office issue NEW snow warning for Northern Ireland which extends to 11am tomorrow - AND a yellow warning for rain starting tomorrow

 The Met Office has issued a NEW snow weather warning for Northern Ireland.